What is William "The Refrigerator" Perry's net worth?

-Unfortunately in retirement William Perry has has struggled with his health, financial and alcohol issues.
+William "The Refrigerator" Perry is a former professional football player who has a net worth of $50 thousand.
+If you were expecting William Perry's net worth to be higher, unfortunately, in retirement, William Perry has struggled with his health, financial issues, and alcohol issues.
 His financial problems, primarily IRS debt, forced Perry to auction off many of his prized possessions, including his Super Bowl ring.
-Today he reportedly lives a modest life in a retirement home, living of his NFL pension and other retirement funds.
+Today, he reportedly lives a modest life in a retirement home, living off his NFL pension and other retirement funds.

 Early Life and High School